Applicable as of June 10, 2018.

 3.1.
 Which data we collect

-About recipients of our newsletter, we will save the e-mail address and first name.
+About recipients of our newsletter, we will save the e-mail address.
+First name and last name are stored if the recipient has provided this to us.

 About financial donors, we store information that they themselves have provided.
-This includes name, address, e-mail address, phone number, gender, and encrypted social security number.
-We do not save, but have available username on Facebook (through fundraisers on Facebook).
+This includes name, address, e-mail address, phone number, date of birth, gender, and encrypted social security number.
+We do not save but we do have Facebook username (through fundraisers on Facebook).

-About future, current or former field workers we save information provided by the volunteer on the personal profile registered on our website; name, gender, nationality, date of birth, address, e-mail address, telephone number, medical grade and license number, as well as information given regarding next of kin (name and telephone number).
+About future, current or former field workers we save information provided by the field worker when registering on our website; name, gender, nationality, date of birth, address, e-mail address, telephone number, occupation, experience from humanitarian work, as well as information given regarding next of kin (name and telephone number).
 In addition, we also save where the volunteer has worked in the field and what period he/she was at the location.
-We have also saved the volunteer’s passport number, or copy of passport.
+Field workers provide the organisation with their criminal background check, insurance information and passport number or copy of passport.
+Field workers also fill out a self-declaration form which includes information mentioned above.

-About employees in A Drop in the Ocean, we store name, social security number, bank account number and address in our payroll system and in our electronic staff register, where we also store the employment contract.
-The signed original of the employment contract is also stored in a locked closet at our office.
+About employees in A Drop in the Ocean, we store name, address, telephone number, social security number, bank account number and address in our payroll system and in our electronic staff register, where we also store the employment contract.

 Upon purchase in our online store, information about name, address, e-mail address and what products were purchased, is saved.